-You cannot wash your hair for a minimum of 2-3 days after the procedure or until the pin sites have healed.
+Do not wash your hair for at least 2-3 days after treatment or until the pin sites have healed.

 If you are taking anti-platelet medicines, you may have bleeding from a pin site.
 If this occurs, place clean gauze on the pin site and hold pressure.
 If you can’t get the bleeding to stop after 5-10 minutes of pressure, call the doctor on call, or go to urgent care or an emergency room.

-Clumsiness or difficulty moving a hand or leg
+Clumsiness or trouble moving a hand or leg

 New onset of confusion